rkiel/keeping-promises/README.md

 }
 ```

 Because of the scoping rules of JavaScript, the array passed into `save` is now available inside of `saveCallback`.
 Perfect.
-One thing that is a little messy is that `save` is now hard-coded with `output`.
+However, one thing that is a little messy is that `save` is now hard-coded with `output`.
 Let's clean that up by passing in a callback to `save`.

 ```JavaScript
 function save(array, callback) {